ondrovic/survey-test-form/RECAPTCHA_SETUP.md

 # reCAPTCHA Setup Guide

-This guide explains how to set up and use reCAPTCHA with your Firebase project.
+This guide explains how to set up and use reCAPTCHA with your Survey Application (using Supabase backend).

 ## Prerequisites

 1. Google reCAPTCHA account: https://www.google.com/recaptcha/admin
-2. Firebase project with Cloud Functions enabled
+2. Supabase project with Edge Functions (for backend verification)
 3. Your survey application

 ## Step 1: Configure reCAPTCHA